mkosir/typescript-style-guide/README.md

 ```

 - `modules` folder is responsible for implementation of each individual page, where all custom features for that page are being implemented (components, hooks, utils functions etc.).
 - `common` folder is responsible for implementations that are truly used across application.
 Since its a "global folder" it should be used sparingly.
+  If same component e.g. `common/components/ProductTitle` starts being used on more the one page, it shall be moved to common folder.

 In case Nextjs is being used as React framework, `pages` folder serves only as a router, where its responsibility is to define routes (no business logic implementation).
 Same approach applies for other frameworks with file-system based router.